Hanuman Jayanti: The Symbol of Strength, Wisdom and Devotion

-According to the epic Ramayana, Hanuman was from the Vánará clan, a group of mythological humanoid beings depicted as having the characteristics of monkeys or apes.
-Hanuman was born to Anjana through the blessings of Vayu, the god of wind.
-Vayu blessed Hanuman with various powers, including the ability to fly and control the wind.
-Hanuman is often referred to as "Pavanputra," which means "son of the wind."
+According to the Ramayana, Hanuman belonged to the Vānara clan, a race of humanoid beings depicted with ape-like or monkey-like features.
+He was born to "Anjana (a cursed apsara) and Kesari (a Vānara king)" through the blessings of Lord Vayu, the god of wind.
+Vayu blessed Hanuman with the Ashta Mahasiddhi (eight great supernatural powers), which included the ability to fly and control the wind.
+Due to this divine lineage, Hanuman is also referred to as "Vayuputra", meaning "Son of the Wind."

 Strength: Hanuman's Quest for Sanjeevani